How To Get Rid Of Bed Bugs

 Chemical Approaches

 Chemical treatments can help control bed bug infestations, but they are less effective than heat treatment since they only kill bugs on contact and don’t reach deep cracks and crevices where eggs and hidden bed bugs remain.
+Read our guide comparing heat and chemical treatments.

 There are different types of pesticides and insecticides, including aerosols, dust, and residual sprays, which may require multiple applications for lasting results.
 When using bed bug spray, always follow Environmental Protection Agency (EPA) guidelines to ensure safe use.